build-embedded-linux/distribution-from-scratch/README.md

 # distribution-from-scratch
-A tutorial on how to build a new Linux distribution from scratch
+A tutorial on how to build a new Linux distribution from scratch for the **BeagleBone Black**.